mouseboyx/halo-sapp-webserver-stats/README.md

 These are the files, but installation currently requires setting up mysql tables by hand and putting the files in correct directories on the web and halo server

-I'm using /yourDocumentRootHere/halo/  for the php files, and the lua script goes in My Documents/My Games/Halo/sapp/lua/
+Using /yourDocumentRootHere/halo/  for the php files, and the lua script goes in My Documents/My Games/Halo/sapp/lua/